jckarter/clay/doc/language-reference.md

 Compared to internal Clay functions, external functions have several limitations:

 * External functions cannot be generic.
 Their argument and return types must be fully specified.
 Return types cannot be inferred, and named return bindings cannot be used.
 The definition cannot include a pattern guard.
+External functions cannot be overloaded.
 * External functions may return only zero or one values.
 * `<stdarg.h>`-compatible variadic C functions may be declared and called from Clay, but implementing C variadic functions is currently unsupported.
 * Clay exceptions cannot currently be propagated across an external boundary.
 A Clay exception that is unhandled in an external function will be passed to the `unhandledExceptionInExternal` [operator] function.